-What quality means to these stock pickers - and a handful of ideas for you to consider
+What "quality" means to these stock pickers - and a handful of ideas for you to consider

-Earlier in the week, Livewire attended a panel session in Melbourne hosted by Genevieve Frost from Netwealth, which featured Claremont Global’s Bob Desmond, Fairlight Asset Management’s Abbey Cook, and Pzena Asset Management’s John Goetz.
+Earlier in the week, Livewire attended a panel session in Melbourne hosted by Genevieve Frost from Netwealth, which featured Claremont Global’s Bob Desmond, Fairlight Asset Management’s Abbey Cook, and Pzena Investment Management’s John Goetz.

 The session was titled A Long-Term Lens on Global Equities: How to Future Proof your Portfolio.